 What are the key recent and upcoming dates?

-• On November 6, 2018, the U.S. Department of Justice (DOJ) took the rare step of seeking certiorari before judgment before the U.S. Supreme Court for the second time in Regents of the University of California v.
+♦♦ On November 6, 2018, the U.S. Department of Justice (DOJ) took the rare step of seeking certiorari before judgment before the U.S. Supreme Court for the second time in Regents of the University of California v.
 Department of Homeland Security, a case that was pending before the Ninth Circuit Court of Appeals.
 The DOJ also sought certiorari before judgment in two of the other cases challenging DACA’s termination, Batalla Vidal v.
 Nielsen (pending before the Second Circuit) and NAACP v.
 Trump (pending before the D.C.
 Circuit).
-In other words, the government is asking the Supreme Court to take up the cases before the courts of appeals are able to issue decisions on them.
+In other words, the government was asking the Supreme Court to take up the cases before the courts of appeals could issue decisions on them.

 NOTE: If the Supreme Court decides to hear an appeal, an order that is in place and enforceable at that time that either requires U.S. Citizenship and Immigration Services (USCIS) to accept and adjudicate DACA renewal applications or blocks USCIS from accepting and adjudicating applications most likely would not be reaffirmed or altered until spring 2019 or after.